Skip to content

 Note for Windows users

-Windows 10 supports the ssh and scp commands in the Command Prompt out-of-the-box.
+Windows 10 or higher supports the ssh and scp commands in the Command Prompt out-of-the-box.
 You do not necessarily need to install any third-party software.

 scp